cawfree/zk-starter/README.md

 ### ♻️ Lifecyle

 `zk-starter`'s build life cycle ensures that for each new arithmetic circuit you build, a corresponding [__Solidity__](https://docs.soliditylang.org/en/v0.8.17/) smart contract which inherits a compatible verifier will also be initialized for you to extend.

-Likewise, for every circuit you create, a high-level utility library is injected into the applicaton frontend at compile time; this provides high level functions for generating proofs, verifying proofs, and generating compatible calldata for on-chain verification.
+Likewise, for each circuit you create, a matching utility library is presented to the applicaton frontend application compile time.
+This provides namespaced high-level functions for generating and verifying proofs, and abstracting away the complexity of smart contract invocation for on-chain verification.

 ### 🙏 Attribution